FlightControl-User/x16-flash/README.md

 # Commander X16 Flashing Utility

 Contains the source code of the commander x16 update utility.
-This utility allows you to upgrade (or downgrade) your CX16 on-board SMC firmware and main ROM, and/or, to flash external ROMs etched on an ISA cardridge board.
+This utility allows you to upgrade (or downgrade) your CX16 on-board SMC firmware and main ROM, and/or, to flash external ROMs installed on a cartridge board.

-Please find below a short user manual.
+Please see below for a short user manual.

 ## Notice of caution

 Updating your on-board firmware requires you to carefully follow the instructions.
 There is a small risk that your on-board firmware may get damaged during the update process and may generate your CX16 unusable, resulting in a bricked CX16!

 Further steps to mitigate and recover from such situations are pending to be documented.
-However, please direct youself in such situations to the commander X16 [Discord]() or [Forum](https://www.commanderx16.com/forum)!
+However, please direct youself in such situations to the Commander X16 [Discord](https://discord.gg/nS2PqEC) or [Forum](https://www.commanderx16.com/forum)!

 # User Manual